modernism

 Strategic retreat

-In this text, the protagonist, Dmitri Karamazov (a name taken from Dostoevsky’s The Brothers Karamazov), a communist who is disillusioned with the results of the revolution, is looking for a new worldview and a new ideology.
+In the text, the protagonist, Dmitri Karamazov (a name taken from Dostoevsky’s “The Brothers Karamazov”), a communist who is disillusioned with the results of the revolution, is looking for a new worldview and a new ideology.
 Under the influence of his new love for the woman Aglaya, he begins to move towards nationalism.
-The novel seemed to be a real challenge to the Soviet government, and after the destruction of the second volume, Khvylovyi had to write a penitential article.
+The novel seemed to be a real challenge to the Soviet government, and after the destruction of the second volume, Khvyliovyi had to write a penitential article.

 Although poignant and topical, “The Woodcocks” was not a revelation in the aesthetic sense.
 During the second half of the twenties, the writer drifted toward realistic writing.
 Apparently, this resolved an internal crisis, but the new texts were mostly less artistically vivid.
 He turned to journalism and political censorship.
 The blockade had an impact.

-RELATED: The Steamship that Carried Valerian Pidmohylnyi
+RELATED: The steamship that carried Valerian Pidmohylnyi

 Translation: Natalia Severa

-Editing: John G Sennett, Sr
+Editing: John G Sennett, Sr; Terra Friedman King